Prescribed Fire Training

 Annual Fire Refreshers (RT-130)

-• Camp Ripley Military Training Center holds annual refreshers for their staff each spring, and general public are welcome to attend.
+- Camp Ripley Military Training Center holds annual refreshers for their staff each spring, and general public are welcome to attend.
 There are usually 3 sessions held, generally in April.
 These refreshers are posted to the Minnesota Fire Training Calendar.

-• A virtual refresher is offered by the Great Plains Fire Learning Network, which may be an option for some.
-This session is usually held in March.
-Note that a virtual option does not include the practice shelter deployment or a work capacity test, which are required by most entities.
-A practice shelter deployment and/or work capacity test may be available locally.
+- A virtual refresher is offered by the Great Plains Fire Learning Network, which may be an option for some.
+This session is usually held in February or March.
+Information on the 2027 offering will be posted here when it is announced.

-Work Capacity Tests:
+Work Capacity Tests

 Pheasants Forever is actively seeking ways to increase prescribed fire training opportunities for volunteers and the general public.
 Contact Jason Andersen, Minnesota Pheasants Forever Prescribed Fire Coordinator, by email at jandersen@pheasantsforever.org for questions about your fire training needs.